Random node reinforcement and $K$-core structure of complex networks

 \section{Introduction}

-Complex systems function under failures and perturbations, and critical transitions in them, which signifies a fundamental shift in system states, are ubiquitous in nature and society \cite{Scheffer-2009}.
-Mapped into graphs or networks \cite{Bollobas-2002, Newman-2018, Boccaletti.etal-PhysRep-2006}, measuring robustness of complex systems under local failures is formulated quantitatively as percolation problems \cite{Stauffer.Aharony-1994, Li.etal-PhysRep-2021}.
-In a typical setting of site percolation on networks \cite{Albert.Jeong.Barabasi-Nature-2000, Cohen.etal-PRL-2000, Callaway.etal-PRL-2000}, a fraction (normalized size) of nodes are removed and the giant connected component (GCC) of the residual graph, or the cluster with a maximal size of remained nodes, are counted.
-GCC characterizes the macroscopic structural connectedness of a graph, and its fraction is considered as the main order parameter in percolation models.
-In percolation theory, critical thresholds at which a macroscopic GCC first emerges are estimated, equivalently to find the maximal strength of failure or perturbation a system can endure from dysfunction.

-The other side of the coin of studying robustness of complex systems is to build robust and resilient systems.
-This topic is especially vital in real-world systems with intricate interaction patterns, such as interdependency between networks \cite{Buldyrev.etal-Nature-2010, Gao.etal-NatPhys-2012, Boccaletti.etal-PhysRep-2014, Kivela.etal-JCompNet-2014, Bianconi-2018} and higher-order interactions in networks \cite{ Battiston.etal-PhysRep-2020, Battiston.etal-NatPhys-2021}.
-In the language of networks, it corresponds to build larger GCC under a given level of failure or perturbation in percolation models.
+Measuring and improving robustness of complex functioning systems against noise and attacks is vital in complex systems research, both as theoretical and application challenges \cite{Scheffer-2009}.
+This topic becomes increasingly important for real-world systems with intricate interaction patterns, such as interdependency \cite{Buldyrev.etal-Nature-2010, Gao.etal-NatPhys-2012} and higher-order interactions \cite{Battiston.etal-NatPhys-2021} between interacting constituents.